Skill Evaluations

 What You See

-When a regression is detected, an alert appears in Settings → Skills showing:
+When a regression is detected, an alert appears under Settings → Skills → [skill] → Regressions (or in the global Skill Regression page) showing:

 What You Can Do